Community Safety and Wellbeing Plan

 Image

-Adopted by Council on July 3, 2025 the City's Community Safety and Wellbeing (CSWB) Plan identifies actions, in collaboration with multi-sector partners, to build a safe, inclusive and connected community where all residents feel welcome.
+In July 2025, Council adopted the City's Community Safety and Wellbeing Plan, which identifies actions, in collaboration with multi-sector partners, to build a safe, inclusive and connected community where all residents feel welcome.

 Read the Community Safety and Wellbeing Plan